christinazyn/excel-coffee-sales/README.md

 ## Steps

 - Join Data: Match Customers Table and Products Table with Orders Table using XLOOPUP and INDEX MATCH.
-- Format Data: Using IF funcitons, Date Format, Number Format and checking duplicates.
+- Format Data: Using IF functions, Date Format, Number Format and checking duplicates.
 - Build Up Dashboards: Pivot tables and charts.
 Insert timeline and slicers.

 ## Contributing